Updated: March 9th, 2015

 The ABR set can also be placed into the presets folder of Adobe ® PS and elements and then they can be loaded quickly via the right side menu of the palette by name.
 You can also use the right side menu load / replace command to load and replace them in the palette.
 You can use the Adobe PS preset manager found in the edit menu to do the same.
 If you change your mind, you can also just select the reset command and re-load all the default items.
 The PNG files (if included) can be quickly added to the palette via the define command found in the edit menu and you can also then just save all those items (as well as any variants) to a new ABR file.

-Once loaded into Adobe PS and elements, they can be selected via the palette and used with most of the brush tools such as clone tool, art history tool, history tool, smudge tool, blur tool, dodge tool and others
+Once loaded into Adobe PS and elements, they can be selected via the palette and used with most of the preset tools such as clone tool, art history tool, history tool, smudge tool, blur tool, dodge tool and others

-Spiral brushes PNG images for Adobe PS and others
+Spiral Photoshop brushes PNG images

 They can be applied to some applications such as Adobe PS and PS Elements and GIMP etc but the PNG images can be used with a lot more such as Painter, Photo-paint, GIMP, Corel PSP, Xara and many others.
 The PNG images also can be used as layers and can be combined in millions of different ways to create ever more exciting and dramatic strokes for all your projects. the PNG images can also be used as a source for stunning patterns as well as displacements and textures.
 Overall, a far more useful option.